 - Minimize your cost of running experiments – The upfront cost of purchasing equipment is undeniable.
 However, once it’s in your lab, your fees are reduced to consumable costs, and occasional maintenance and repairs.
 A core facility, in comparison, charges you user-fees and will sometimes mark up the cost of sensor chips.
 Now that an affordable, benchtop SPR instrument exists, using a core facility can actually be more expensive over time than buying your own equipment.
 Purchasing equipment also provides you with an added financial return of renting time on it to other researchers or selling it at the end of its usable life.

-Core facility fees Vs. OpenSPR: Cost of using Biacore surface plasmon resonance instrument at Stanford University over a 6 week period (assuming setup each day, full day of testing, ½ day of data analysis per week, and a new sensor chip each week).
-Orange line shows cost for academic users and blue is the cost for industry users.
+Core facility fees Vs. OpenSPR™: The cost of using the commercial-leading surface plasmon resonance instrument at Stanford University over a 6 week period.
+Assuming set up each day, full day of testing, ½ day of data analysis per week, and a new sensor chip each week.
+The orange line shows the cost for academic users and the blue line represents the cost for industry users.”

 - Alter your equipment as you see fit – Once your equipment has been purchased, you have the freedom to modify it to suit your lab’s needs.
 In a core facility, you are not able to fundamentally alter the equipment.
 You may be able to get around this by bringing in your own additional hardware and then removing it when done.
 However, this requires additional setup time in the core facility that you will likely be charged for.